 “Reuse is not a design trend; it’s an attitude, a mindset, and a behavioral approach that isn’t just relevant today— it’s vital,” says Maria Speake.
 Back in the early 1990s in Glasgow, she and fellow architecture student Adam Hills watched historic buildings being demolished.
 “The madness of this process wasn’t just about unnecessary waste, it disregarded the common sense that used to underpin construction: valuing materials and craft.”

-In response, the couple founded Retrouvius, their now 26-year-old London-based salvage company, that all this time has been leading by example.
-“In the simplest terms, we rescue materials, furniture, lighting and fixtures, and continue their life,” they write.
+In response, the couple founded Retrouvius, their now 29-year-old London-based salvage company, that all this time has been leading by example.
+“In the simplest terms, we rescue materials, furniture, lighting, and fixtures and continue their life,” they write.
 “Increasingly, we understand our mission as something more fundamental: to enable and inspire reuse, not just as a design preference but as a way of life.”

 Adam oversees the reclamation side of the business, and Maria runs the in-house design studio, applying rescued components to inventive remodels (House & Garden UK named her designer of the year in 2019).
 A recent project that caught our eye is this Georgian townhouse in Notting Hill.
 It belongs to a successful costume designer with a love of patinated surfaces, old wood, and peace and quiet.
 Maria and team transformed her quarters into “a country home in the city.”